 Low levels of white blood cells can make you more susceptible to infections that affect your:

 If MDS becomes severe, it can cause bone pain.

 MDS is caused by defective bone marrow stem cells.
 Bone marrow is the material found inside your bones.
 It’s where your blood cells are made.
 Stem cells are a type of cell found in your bone marrow that is responsible for producing your blood cells.

 In MDS, these bone marrow stem cells start producing abnormal blood cells that aren’t properly formed and die too quickly or are destroyed by your body.
 This leaves your body with too few functioning blood cells to carry oxygen, stop bleeding, and fight infections.

-Secondary MDS is treatment related.
-It usually occurs in people who have been treated for cancer.
+Secondary MDS is treatment-related.
+It usually occurs in people who have been treated for prior cancer.
 This is because chemotherapy and radiation therapy can damage the stem cells in your bone marrow.

 Several factors can increase your risk of developing MDS:

 - previous radiation therapy or other long-term exposure to radiation

 - long-term exposure to high levels of benzene or toluene

 If you are at higher risk of developing MDS and have some of the symptoms, make an appointment to see your doctor.